-To convert a number to currency format in JavaScript, use the Intl.NumberFormat() function.
-The Intl.NumberFormat() is a built-in object enables language-sensitive number formatting.
-The Intl.NumberFormat() constructor creates Intl.NumberFormat objects that enable language-sensitive number formatting.
+To format numbers as a currency in JavaScript, use the Intl.NumberFormat() constructor.
+The Intl.NumberFormat() is a built-in constructor that enables language-sensitive number formatting.

 Syntax